the short version…

 Flloyd’s recent performances include Juliet, in Full Circle Theatre’s “A Tender Thing”, Hanna Kennedy in “Mary Stuart” with Queensland Shakespeare Ensemble and the Nurse in “Romeo and Juliet” for THAT Production Company.

 In 2014 Flloyd received her doctorate (Theatre) from the University of Queensland, her research topic being “Towards a Theory of the Voice in Performance”, and subsequently achieve Certified Teacher accreditation in Knight-Thompson Speechworks.
-As well as her performing and directing work, she has taught voice and performance studies at RSAMD, Coatbridge and Langside Colleges, Queensland University of Technology (Creative Industries), E15 Acting School (Southend, UK) and presently provides voice coaching for 1st, 2nd and 3rd year Musical Theatre and Acting students at MGA Acting Academy, Edinburgh, Scotland.
+As well as her performing and directing work, she has taught voice and performance studies at RSAMD, Coatbridge and Langside Colleges, Queensland University of Technology (Creative Industries), E15 Acting School (Southend, UK) and MGA Acting Academy, Edinburgh, Scotland.
 She offers voice and acting workshops for individuals, and professional, community and corporate organizations through her private studio Being in Voice.
 She is artistic director of Thunder’s Mouth Theatre, presenting theatre of poetry, passion and philosophy.

 Currently on tour, “Yes!
-Because… (the sequel to “The Fall of June Bloom (or What You Will) has been seen in Brisbane, Melbourne, London, Southend, Liverpool and New York.
-Next season will be from 4-8 April, 2017, at the Bread and Roses Theatre, South Clapham, London UK.
+Because… (the sequel to “The Fall of June Bloom (or What You Will) has been seen in Brisbane, Melbourne, Southend, Liverpool (Threshold Festival), New York (United Solo Performance Festival) and most recently at the Bread and Roses Theatre, South Clapham, London UK.

 Flloyd is a proud member of British Actors Equity, VASTA (Voice & Speech Trainers Association) and Associate Artist with ISAAC (International School for Acting and Creativity).